artyomagadzhanyan421/taskify/README.md

 - Add - create a new task

 ### Components
-- Navbar - Navigation bar with a sign-out button
+- Navbar - navigation bar with a sign-out button
-- Tasks - The list of tasks using a responsive grid layout
+- Tasks - the list of tasks using a responsive grid layout
-- NoTasks - Shows alert message if no tasks were created
+- NoTasks - shows alert message if no tasks were created
-- Error - Renders API error messages
+- Error - renders API error messages
-- LoadingTasks - Displays loader component for all tasks
+- LoadingTasks - displays loader component for all tasks
-- LoadingTask - Loading state for a single task
+- LoadingTask - loading state for a single task
-- LoadingForm - Skeleton loader to render Edit page information
+- LoadingForm - skeleton loader to render Edit page information

 ## ⚙️ Installation & Setup